oleksiy-korniychuk/guns-germs-steel/GameOverview.md

 - Optional path visualization: toggled per‑creature via click; markers are ephemeral and cleaned up

 ### 7) Input & camera
-- Input: Space toggles pause; Escape exits; Left click selects a tile:
+- Input: Space toggles pause; Left click selects a tile:
   - Click on creature: toggles path visualization for that creature
   - Click on empty tile: sets band center to manual mode at that position
   - Manual band mode: creatures will return to the clicked position; automatically switches back to auto-calculated center when all creatures are within band radius